marvinbernhardt/dos-calc/README.md

 ----------sample0--------- ----------sample1---------
 -block0- -block1- -block2- -block0- -block1- -block2-
 ```
+In the consequence the trajectory must have equal or more than `nsamples * nblocks * nblocksteps` frames with positions and velocities.

 For each sample dos-calc will generate DoS files.
 Each sample can consist of multipe blocks that contribute to the sample's DoS (for example to reduce noise).

 ## Rotational treatment